mararap/minishell/docs/04-signal.md

 Why?
 Because the shell wants the foreground command to receive the signal, not the shell parent.

-Then after waiting, your code restores interactive handlers.
+Then after waiting, our code restores interactive handlers.

 ---